Capitalism and Consumerism: A New Critique from the Perspective of Islamic Philosophy

-Instructor: Dr. Ahmed Abdel Meguid
+Dr. Ahmed Abdel Meguid

-Professor, Department of Religion, Syracuse University
+Department of Religion, Syracuse University

 - Unit 1 – The Definition of Capitalism

 - Unit 5 – Alienation and Its Metamorphosis: From Marx to the Post-Modern Condition

 - Unit 6 – Capitalism, Reification, Commodification and Moral Relativism: The Concomitants of Corporate Capitalism

-- Unit 7 – Islam and Alienation
+- Unit 8 – Islam and the Problems of Alienation

-- Unit 10 – Ehsan as the State of Conscience and the Ultimate Solution to Alienation (II)
+- Unit 10 – Iḥsān as a State of Consciousness and the Problems of Capitalism (Part 1)

 - Unit 11 – Iḥsān as a State of Consciousness and the Problems of Capitalism (Part 2)